croningp/tutorial_icdl_epirob_2017/index.md

 Our aim is to highlight the potential benefits of interdisciplinary work at the interface of physics, chemistry, robotics and AI.

-For more details and background information, here is the [tutorial proposal](https://github.com/croningp/tutorial_icdl_epirob_2017/blob/master/tutorial_proposal_final.pdf).
+For more details and background information, please read the [tutorial proposal](https://github.com/croningp/tutorial_icdl_epirob_2017/blob/master/tutorial_proposal_final.pdf).

 ### Schedule